mackncheesiest/heft/README.md

 task_execution_file = 'test/canonicalgraph_task_exe_time.csv'
 dag_file = 'test/canonicalgraph_task_connectivity.csv'

-# Initialize the relevant HEFT matrices and DAGs
+# Initialize the relevant HEFT matrices and DAG
 communication_matrix = heft.readCsvToNumpyMatrix(pe_connectivity_file)
 computation_matrix = heft.readCsvToNumpyMatrix(task_execution_file)
 dag = heft.readDagMatrix(dag_file)

-existing_schedules - {}
+existing_schedules = None
 time_offset = 0

 """
-Everything other than dag has a default value
+All keyword arguments have default values

 proc_schedules gives a dictionary with keys being processor number and values being lists of tasks on each processor

 task_schedules gives a dictionary with keys being node number (the label in the dag) and the values being the task of a particular job, potentially relabeled

+matrix_schedules gives an Nx2 matrix representation (assuming N tasks) where each row represents a task.
+The first column of each row is the processor that task is scheduled on, and the second column of each row is the relative execution order of that task on that processor (i.e. (P1, 1st), (P1, 2nd), (P2, 1st), ...)
 """
-proc_schedules, task_schedules, Nx2_matrix =
+proc_schedules, task_schedules, matrix_schedules =
   heft.schedule_dag(
     dag,
     communication_matrix=communication_matrix,